gar1t/gage-save/tests/run-lifecycle-1-make-run.md

 A run is created with an ID and a run directory.
 Runs are always local to a system.

-A run is typically created using `make_run`.
+A run can be created using `make_run`.
 This function generates a unique ID and creates a corresponding run directory in a given parent directory.

     >>> from gage._internal.run_util import *
-    >>> from gage._internal.var import list_runs

 Create a parent directory.